ogonna-anaekwe/image-comparison/README.md

 2. cd into project folder using ```cd image-comparison``` and run ```npm i```.
 This will install all the required packages/libraries needed for the program to function.

+3. Update the absolute paths shown in line28 of csvOutput.js and line7 of csvWriter.js to point to the absolute paths of **imagesin.csv** and **imagesout.csv** respectively.

-3. run ```npm run dev```.
+4. run ```npm run dev```.
 This starts an express server on port [8080](http://localhost:8080).

-4. In your browser / postman, visit ```http:localhost:8080/version``` to confirm the version of the program.
+5. In your browser / postman, visit ```http:localhost:8080/version``` to confirm the version of the program.
 This confirms the program is live.
 Afterwards, visit ```http:localhost:8080/compare```.
 This does the image comparison using the **imagesin.csv** file as input, and it outputs **imagesout.csv** to the desktop showing the results of the image comparison.
 The high-level logic for this is described below.

 # Program Logic
 This program relies on 4 core functions/controllers: ```getImages.js```, ```csvWriter.js```, ```compareImages.js```, and ```csvOutput.js```.
 All functions are commented.